simongerula/trello-api-postman-actions/README.md

 #### To use this repository, you'll need to have the following:

-A Trello account and API key
+A Trello account and API key.
-Postman installed on your computer
+Postman installed on your computer.
 Here's how to get started:

 1. Clone the repository to your computer.